 - Not be rented by a fund member or associated parties of the fund

-The loophole?
-It is possible to use the purchase as your business premises.
-And you will pay rent to your SMSF at the market rate.
+There is a loophole that allows you to use the super to buy business premises, which you can then use.
+However, you will have to pay rent to your SMSF at the market rate.

 Buying an investment property through a self-managed super fund will still have the same fees and even some extra charges that could eat into your super balance.